 This is a quick lesson in how to reason truth from the text.
 These two selections are closely related in context.
 They speak of the garden God planted.
 The reason for the things in the garden.
 What the man Adam was expected to do and what he was not allowed to do.

 God planted the garden.
 These were His things for the man to tend.
 The trees in the garden were planted for food except two, the tree of life and the tree of knowledge.

-Man was made to manage and oversee the things of God.
+The man was made to manage and oversee the things of God.
 In other words, He was made to tend them.
-(This would naturally include tending to the beds if other humans.
+(This would naturally include tending to the needs of other humans.
 That’s another lesson.)
-Man was to be a good steward of God’s things.
+The man was to be a good steward of God’s things.
 That was his responsibility.

 God told the man he could eat of every tree except one.
 He could eat of the trees for food including the tree of life.

 We see the desire of the will of God for His creation.

 What Adam was not allowed to do was to eat of the tree of knowledge of good and evil.
 We also know that this tree is not good for god by its exclusion.

 I said not allowed for a reason.

 You will hear it said that God allows or permits sin to be.
 When it is clear from the beginning, it wasn’t allowed.